 Canon 229 Theological Education §1 Lay people have the duty and the right to christian teaching so the can live, proclaim and defend it, and to exercise the church's mission. §2 They have the right to fuller knowledge of the sacred sciences and degrees. §3 Lay people can teach the sacred sciences.

 Canon 230 Office of Laity §1 “Lay people who have the age and skills determined by decree by the Episcopal Conference, can be permanently employed, through the established liturgical rite, in the ministries of readers and acolytes; however, this conferment does not give them the right to sustenance or remuneration by the Church.” §2 All lay people can exercise the roles of lector, commentator, cantor, etc. §3 Where the needs of the Church require and ministers are not available, lay people can exercise the ministry of the word, preside over liturgical prayers, confer baptism and distribute Holy Communion, in accordance with law.
 Deacons can't do much more: homily and read gospel.

-Canon 231 Formation and Remuneration §1 Lay people with offices should have formation, and act conscientiously, earnestly and diligently fulfil this role. §2 Notwithstanding can.
+Canon 231 Formation and Remuneration §1 Lay people with offices have duty to acquire formation, and act conscientiously, earnestly and diligently fulfill this role. §2 Notwithstanding can.
 230 §1, lay people have the right to a worthy remuneration and benefits.
 Much more a matter of civil law.

 Canon 232 Right to Train Church has right to train ministers.
 It is less flexible when it's here in the code, rather than lesser document.
 There is a Plan for seminary formation and also each bishop's conference further specifies.